Jeedimetla

 Jeedimetla is a suburb of Hyderabad in the Indian state of Telangana.

 Jeedimetla Industrial Area, as the name suggests, is popular for its industries.
 The downtown features a number of small and large industrial units including some of the India card-carrying ones.

 The industrial area is divided into small localities featuring different manufacturing blocks.
 HMT Colony is one good example that illustrates the characteristics of the place.
 Important industries located in the region are those of machine tools, pharmaceuticals, electrics, textiles and chemicals.

 Most of the residents are employed in various industries that are replete here.
 To cater to the population are present local markets, health care institutes, schools and other institutions.
 Some residential places within the premises include Padmanagar, Chintal and Ayodhya Nagar.

 Accessibility

 Jeedimetla is the northernmost region of Secunderabad.
-It is about 12 km from the city center.
+It is about 12km from the city center.

 Medak provides the access to the region.
 There are no train services.

-The Rajiv Gandhi International Airport is about 45 km from Jeedimetla.
-The Air Force Academy, Dundigul is about 9 km away.
+The Rajiv Gandhi International Airport is about 45km from Jeedimetla.
+The Air Force Academy, Dundigul is about 9km away.
 One of the largest cardiac hospitals, Usha Mullapudi Cardiac Centre (UMCC), is in Jeedimetla.
 A TSRTC Bus Depot is also situated in Jeedimetla.